techidaily/site-games-able/source/_posts/unleash-peak-performance-elevate-low-fps-on-pc.md

 ### 8\.
 Change the Game's Graphical Settings

- Most[PC games allow you to change a variety of graphical options](https://www.makeuseof.com/tag/video-game-graphics-settings-explained/) ; the exact choices will depend on the game.
+ Most [PC games allow you to change a variety of graphical options](https://www.makeuseof.com/tag/video-game-graphics-settings-explained/) ; the exact choices will depend on the game.
 As a general rule, the more graphical effects you enable for improved visuals, the lower your frame rate will be.

  For an overall tweak, try lowering the**Graphics Quality** slider, as less intense graphics will help the game run better.
 Dropping from**Epic** or**Ultra** graphics quality to**High** , for example, should help improve FPS a lot.